-This week I had the pleasure of meeting a Social Work Graduate Student at a Middlesex County Candidates Forum focused on Housing.
-We chatted about how we each became aware of policy, how social systems are interconnected and how better awareness of policy changed our perspective on ‘social’ work.
-I told her I was in the first Bachelor of Social Work Program at S.C.S.U.
-I did not tell her that I listened to insightful advice: “You take the work home.
+This week I had the pleasure of meeting a social work graduate student at a Middlesex County Candidates Forum focused on housing.
+We chatted about how we each became aware of policy, how social systems are interconnected, and how better awareness of policy changed our perspective on ‘social’ work.
+I told her I was in the first Bachelor of Social Work Program at Southern Connecticut State University.
+I did not tell her that I was given insightful advice: “You take the work home.
 You might want to consider a different career.”
 My dad was wise.

 I shared my favorite bus story with her.
 We both knew the link between employment and housing security is transportation.
 I repeated my story to an elected official, also in attendance, and also in election mode.
-He heard it from his lens of corporate-private partnership.
+He heard it from his lens of corporate private partnership.
 That is not how I was trying to tell it.
-The partnership came into existence through advocacy based on true stories.
-As we parted I said: “If you win keep coming to these gatherings to hear people’s stories.”
+As we parted I said: “If you win, keep coming to these gatherings to hear people’s stories.”

 The Bus Story

 It turns out that I was the only salaried person on this bus.
-When the bus was late others were docked for late arrival to work.
-I brought this to the attention of Human Resources as an ‘injustice’.
-Employees arrived at the bus stop on time.
-They had no control over the bus.
-I was told with your attitude you will be lucky to last two years here; and with emphasis “As a salaried employee you should be grateful for the bus-ride benefit.”
+When the bus was late, others were docked for late arrival to work.
+I brought this to the attention of Human Resources as an injustice.
+Employees arrived at the bus stop on time, but they had no control over the bus’s arrival.
+I was told with your attitude you will be lucky to last two years here: the emphasis was, “As a salaried employee you should be grateful for the bus-ride benefit.”

-For me, retirement from for-profit corporate work was not about a vacation life-style to come.
-My retirement decision had several layers of ‘social’ complexity.
-One moral complexity was that decades of mergers had swallowed up nonprofit BCBSCT into one of the largest for-profit health insurance company’s in the nation, Anthem, Inc.
+For me, retirement from for-profit corporate work was not about a vacation lifestyle to come.
+My retirement decision had several layers of social complexity.
+One moral complexity was that decades of mergers had swallowed up nonprofit BCBSCT into one of the largest for-profit health insurance companies in the nation.

-The timing of my decision was interwoven with a business need to redesign a critical inter-state system for which I was both ‘institutional knowledge’ and daily ‘finger in the dyke’.
+The timing of my decision was interwoven with a business need to redesign a critical interstate system for which I was both institutional knowledge and a daily ‘finger in the dike.’
 The project was my dread, my leverage, and truthfully my proof-of-excellence to myself.
 But, I would be less available for community service of any kind for almost two years if I committed to this high-stakes aggressive merger project.
 But, the idea of choosing my own systems team was compelling.
 This was 2009.
 The work landscape was unsettled.
-There was another round of lay-offs for which I obviously was not a candidate, off-shore team negotiations and jobs I felt I could save in my departure strategy.
+There was another round of layoffs for which I obviously was not a candidate, off-shore team negotiations, and jobs I felt I could save in my departure strategy.
 Merger work most often meant people losing jobs.
 Every merger had taken away a part of me because I got to know the people whose lives were uprooted.

-My dad, for whom I was then the caregiver at my residence, advocated “Give the company the finger!”
-I reassured him my decision would be about all the people: him and I, my co-workers, front-line teams and Anthem Members in several states.
-When I declined his furtive advice to leave them owning it; I was trying not to calculate in ‘the people of Wallingford’ in my claim of “all the people”.
-Quite frankly I did not want to care about them.
+My dad, for whom I was then the caregiver advocated, “Give the company the finger!”
+I reassured him my decision would be about all the people: him and me, my co-workers, frontline teams, and the insured in several states.
+When I declined his furtive advice to leave them owning it, I was trying not to calculate the people of Wallingford in my claim of “all the people.”
+Quite frankly, I did not want to care about them.
 I was wounded by the sucker punches and tired of, in my opinion, self-serving users of frail community resources since 2005.
-I reminded him that them never really own it when a vacuum is created.
-It is the day-to-day laborers that take the hit, or as was the case with WPAA, committed to the ideals volunteers.
+I reminded him that they never really own it when a vacuum is created.
+It is the day-to-day laborers that take the hit, or as was the case with WPAA, the volunteers who committed to the ideals.

 A few weeks of intense job-strategy termination, or not, conversations with my direct management and their management ensued.
 I did take from dad’s playbook.
 I threatened to leave 18 months sooner than I ultimately did.
 Ironically, or as I have come to call it serendipitously, during this very time another in-town Wallingford building came up for sale.
-My next-steps in life choices became more complicated.
-I felt I could no longer ignore the ‘people of Wallingford’ in the making of my decision-making even thou most had no idea who I was.
+My next steps in life choices became more complicated.
+I felt I could no longer ignore the people of Wallingford in the forming of my decision although most had no idea who I was.

 A Collective Crisis of Confidence Story

 The future of WPAA was fragile in 2009.
 At best it would be more of the same with less, or just, less.
-The volunteers with whom I served as their Cable Advisor were challenged by an impending 60% rent increase (not a typo) for the 128 Center St location, a changing cable TV landscape, volunteer burn-out or flame-out depending on one’s perspective, a very public ‘failed’ attempt to own a community building on the Parade Ground and loosing the funding adjustment for the 60/40 sunset docket.
-(PURA #10-03-02)
+The volunteers with whom I served as their Cable Advisor were challenged by an impending 60% rent increase (not a typo) for the 128 Center St. location, a changing cable TV landscape, volunteer burn-out or flame-out depending on one’s perspective, a very public ‘failed’ attempt to own a community building on the Parade Ground and losing the funding adjustment for the 60/40 sunset docket (PURA #10-03-02).

 I personally was conflicted.
 The politics of aspiring leaders, the naysayers of the attempted acquisition of the historic Constable Roger S. Austin House at 41 So Main St., exhausted me.
 Regrettably, the property was not listed in the local papers archival registry culled from the Wallingford Preservation Trust records.
-The subsequent threat to WPAA funding (PURA #99-10-05) as orchestrated by the Mayor which remained unchallenged by local town leaders, exhausted me.
-It was another episode of me against the town’s legal team because I handled these types of matters.
-This round I won.
-WPAA was eligible for all subscriber fees because WGTV was not compliant.
+The subsequent threat to WPAA funding (PURA #99-10-05), as orchestrated by the Mayor, remained unchallenged by local town leaders.

-Never-the-less I scheduled a Community Building Committee Meeting to see if there was any life left in that team for a go at a different property.
-The team was fragile.
-The architect, painter and landscape designer decided to drop out.
-The attorney, tech support and my husband were willing to give it another go.
-A walk-thru was scheduled with the realtor to see 28 So Orchard St., a cow barn in 1924 masquerading as a in-town business location 260 steps from the then current Center St. location.
+Never-the-less, I scheduled a Community Building Project Committee Meeting to see if there were any life left in that team for a go at a different property.
+The team was weakened when the architect, painter, and landscape designer decided to drop out.
+The attorney, tech, and my husband were willing to give it another go.
+A walk-through was scheduled with the realtor to see 28 So Orchard St., a cow barn in 1924 masquerading as an in-town business location 260 steps from the then-current Center St. location.

 Important Rooms Story

-First and foremost adaptive renovation of 28 S Orchard to be a public space required a major plumbing solution as the first floor is below ground level.
-I still tell all touring visitors the most important room in the building is not the TV studio, it is the 1st floor Rest Room.
-Without an innovative plumbing solution there would not have been a purchase.
+The first and foremost adaptive renovation of 28 So Orchard in order for it to be a public space, required a major plumbing solution as the first floor is below ground level.
+I still tell all touring visitors, the most important room in the building is not the TV studio, it is the First Floor Rest Room.
+Without an innovative plumbing solution, there would not have been a building purchase.

-There were other substantial infrastructure upgrades: a stable dry floor, structural walls, secure access, ADA compliance, emergency exits and electric service.
-The list went on and on to just be a ‘legally’ habitable building.
-And there were process hurdles: plans, permits and hearings.
+There were other substantial infrastructure upgrades: a stable dry floor, structural walls, secure access, ADA compliance, emergency exits, and electric service.
+The list went on and on just to be a ‘legally’ habitable building.
+And there were process hurdles: plans, permits, and commission hearings.

 And the design and installation of the TV production and distribution systems could not be an afterthought.
-My dreams began to be about the two huge projects consuming my waking hours.
-But progress was steady; the serendipity in finding people and assets to create the new TV space, invigorating despite my of sleep.
-I encourage you to stop by and take a tour to hear the serendipity stories by room.
+My dreams began to be about those two huge projects consuming my waking hours.
+But progress was steady; the serendipity in finding people and assets to create the new TV space was invigorating despite my lack of sleep I encourage you to stop by and take a tour to hear the serendipity stories room by room.

 The Loan Gift Story

 It is unclear why this happened.
-At zero-hour in the property negotiations the property owner who agreed to hold the mortgage decided the conditions needed to change.
+At zero-hour in the property negotiations, the property owner who agreed to hold the mortgage decided the conditions needed to change.
 He now wanted a substantial down payment, the interest rate was one percent too low and he would not pay the in arrears property taxes.
 More hurdles.
 WPAA needed to secure additional financing and the clock was ticking as a closing date had been set with a penalty if delayed.
-All overtures to consider being a benefactor or supporter were dismissed by both the property owner or the realtor.
-Yes conspiracy theories did surfaced in my mind.
+All overtures to consider being a benefactor or supporter were dismissed by both the property owner and the realtor.
+Yes, conspiracy theories did surface in my mind.
 I was exhausted.

-Our Real Estate Lawyer generously reached out to in-town movers & shakers seeking financial assistance.
+Seeking financial assistance, our real estate lawyer generously reached out to in-town movers & shakers.
 There was one offer.
-It was outrageous and declined.
-We needed to remain open at the current location and build at another; all within an annual operating budget of $80,000.
-We needed a gift not exploitation.
+It was outrageous.
+We declined.
+We needed to remain open at the current location while building at another, all within an annual operating budget of $80,000.
+We needed a gift, not exploitation.

-The loan offer needed another WPAA Board vote.
+The loan offer needed another WPAA board vote.
 Again, it was not unanimous.
 The “Huizenga TV” moniker became even more brazenly tossed about.
 Rumors of my profiteering began.
 I pretended to be an ostrich.